JNOSQL/jnosql.github.io/README.md

 The API's focus is on simplicity and ease of use.
 Developers should only have to know a minimal set of artifacts to work with JNoSQL.
 The API is built on Java 8 features like Lambdas and Streams and therefore fits perfectly with the functional features of Java 8+.

-### Eclipse JNoSQL - Diana
+### Eclipse JNoSQL - Communication

-The _Eclipse JNoSQL - Diana_ project defines the standard APIs to communicate with NoSQL databases - this project works as a **NoSQL Database jDriver**.
+The _Eclipse JNoSQL - Communication_ project defines the standard APIs to communicate with NoSQL databases - this project works as a **NoSQL Database JDriver**.

-Diana has four APIs, one for each NoSQL database storage type, and a TCK for each one.
+Communication has four APIs, one for each NoSQL database storage type, and a TCK for each one.
 The Test Compatibility Kit (TCK) helps ensure that driver implementations adhere to API specifications.
-So if a key-value database driver implements and pass all its tests, it means that this database driver support the Diana key-value API.
+So if a key-value database driver implements and pass all its tests, it means that this database driver support the Communication key-value API.

-### Eclipse JNoSQL - Artemis
+### Eclipse JNoSQL - Mapping

-The _Eclipse JNoSQL - Artemis_ project is an integration and mapping layer that helps developers integrate applications and works with Diana.
-The Artemis layer uses technologies such as Bean Validations and incorporates CDI capabilities, making integrations very simple and effective.
+The _Eclipse JNoSQL - Mapping_ project is an integration and mapping layer that helps developers integrate applications and works with Communication.
+The Mapping layer uses technologies such as Bean Validations and incorporates CDI capabilities, making integrations very simple and effective.

-In other words: **Diana + CDI = Artemis**
+In other words: **Communication + CDI = Mapping**

-Similar to Diana, Artemis also has separate modules for all well known NoSQL Database Storage types.
-With CDI at its heart, Artemis is a very powerful, yet simple, framework.
+Similar to Communication, Mapping also has separate modules for all well known NoSQL Database Storage types.
+With CDI at its heart, Mapping is a very powerful, yet simple, framework.

-Key features of Artemis:
+Key features of Mapping:

 - Annotation Driven.
 - Highly Customizable (reflection, caching, persistence flow, etc.)